 3.00

-SPEECH (10801198)
+Speech (10801198)

 3.00

 Explores the fundamentals of effective oral presentation to small and large groups.
-Topic selection, audience analysis, methods of organization, research, structuring evidence and support, delivery techniques and other essential elements of speaking successfully, including the listening process form the basis of the course.
+Topic selection, audience analysis, methods of organization, research, supporting evidence, delivery techniques, active listening, and other essential elements of speaking successfully, form the basis of the course.
+Includes informative, persuasive, and occasion speech presentations.
+Audience requirements to be determined by individual colleges.

 NTC Assessments Offered: